two women creating an llc

 What is the organizational structure of an LLC?

-An LLC is owned by its members.
-They are analogous to partners in a partnership or shareholders in a corporation, depending on how the LLC is managed.
+An LLC is owned by its members (owners).
+These members are analogous to partners in a partnership or shareholders in a corporation, depending on how the LLC is managed.
 A member will more closely resemble shareholders if the LLC utilizes managers, because then the members will not participate in management.
 If the LLC does not utilize managers, then the members will closely resemble partners because they will have a direct say in company decision-making.
 A member's ownership of an LLC is represented by membership interest, just as partners have interest in a partnership and shareholders have stock in a corporation.

 How is an LLC managed?

 An LLC may be managed by its members (owners) or by selected managers.
 If the LLC is to be managed by its members, it operates much like a partnership.
 Each member has an equal say in the company decision-making process.
-If the members choose, they may elect a manager or managers to act in a capacity similar to a corporation's board of directors.
-These managers are in charge of the affairs of the LLC.
+Alternatively, the members can choose to elect a manager or managers to act in a capacity similar to a corporation's board of directors.
+These managers oversee the affairs of the LLC.

 Member-management is the normal default rule of state law.
 This means that if managers are not selected in the Articles of Organization LLC forms, the members will direct the affairs of the LLC.